alttpo/bsnes-as/angelscript.md

 Rendering Interfaces for Scripts
 ================================

-Note that the SNES works internally with 15-bit BGR colors values.
+Note that the SNES works internally with 15-bit BGR color values.

   * For scripts, the `uint16` type is used for representing 15-bit BGR color values.
   * Each color channel is allocated 5 bits, from least-significant bits for red, to most-significant bits for blue.